jhuggins/viabel/README.md

 The [robust regression example](notebooks/robust-regression.ipynb) uses some of this functionality.
 A simple [funnel distribution example](notebooks/funnel-distribution.ipynb) demonstrates how to use the high-level `run_experiment` function.
 The [eight schools example](notebooks/eight-schools.ipynb) is more involved and realistic.

+## Development and testing

+After cloning the git repository, run `nosetests` to test the package.
+Currently there is only coverage for `viabel.bounds`.